SomeoneDistant/SUN/README.md

 [Expression transfer network](https://arxiv.org/pdf/1909.02967.pdf): Which is basically one of my original ideas and someone just realised it.
 Research is struggle.

+~~[Everybody's talkin, 3D talking head generation](https://arxiv.org/abs/2001.05201): Very impressive paper for talking head generation from Sensetime, CASIA, NTU and NVIDIA.
+It combines with NLP and GAN to generate corresponding landmark from voice data.~~

+[Few-shot talking head generation](https://arxiv.org/abs/1905.08233): A not-so-impressive few-shot paper for talking head generation from samsung.
+And ***NEVER TRY THIS [REPO](https://github.com/vincent-thevenin/Realistic-Neural-Talking-Head-Models)*** which is totally rubbish!

 ### Deepfake Detection and Anti-spoofing
 [Fusion for Multi-modal feature](https://arxiv.org/pdf/1912.02340.pdf): Includs an intersting video fusion approach and taking advantage of multi-modal feature.